LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 - "...use native browser features and modern DOM APIs whenever possible."
 - "Frameworks such as React, Angular,...
 Vue,... jQuery have significant performance costs"

-The updated Rails way—less JavaScript, less complexity—could be a fantastic match for Shopify’s ethos.
+Rails 8 could be a fantastic match for Shopify’s ethos, requiring/relying on fewer third-party frameworks.

 ---